 PresenceLearning will not sell or otherwise use or redisclose education records for targeted advertising or marketing purposes.
 PresenceLearning does not allow advertising within its products or services, and therefore there is no behavioral or targeted advertising.
 PresenceLearning uses data within its products and services only to deliver the services contracted by the educational institution.
 PresenceLearning may use anonymized, non-PII data internally to improve the products and services it delivers to EAs.

-PresenceLearning employs extensive technological and operational measures to ensure data security and privacy, including advanced security systems technology, physical access controls, and security and privacy training for employees regarding compliance of FERPA, HIPPA, HITECH Act and privacy laws, and undergo a criminal background checks.
+PresenceLearning employs extensive technological and operational measures to ensure data security and privacy, including advanced security systems technology, physical access controls, and security and privacy training for employees regarding compliance of FERPA, HIPAA, HITECH Act and privacy laws, and undergo a criminal background checks.
 PresenceLearning’s Chief Technology Officer enforces data security compliance.
 Data is encrypted in transmission end-to-end (via SSL) and at-rest (via AWS RDS and S3, using AES-256 bit encryption).
 All data is housed within the United States.

 PresenceLearning does not own any of the student data or district-created data within its products.
 These data within the products are property of, and under the control of the EA.